nmazid121/tajweedAI/README.md

 ## 🏁 Next Steps

-- **Expand Dataset:** Add more Qalqalah and non-Qalqalah examples from diverse reciters and for all Qalqalah letters (ق ط ب ج د).
+- **Expand Dataset:** This is the highest priority.
+Add more Qalqalah and non-Qalqalah examples from diverse reciters to address the generalization gap.
 - **Data Augmentation:** Introduce noise, pitch, and speed variations to improve model robustness.
 - **Generalize the Pipeline:** Adapt the successful "Falaq Pipeline" to other Tajweed rules like Madd, Ghunna, and Idgham.
-- **Real-Time Optimization:** Profile and optimize the pipeline for deployment on mobile devices.
+- **Automate Evaluation:** Build a larger, labeled external test set to create a more reliable benchmark for future improvements.
 - **Publish Findings:** Write a research paper on the methodology and findings, particularly around phoneme-level error detection in Quranic recitation.

 ---

 ## 🏆 Conclusion

 This project represents a significant step toward real-time, ML-powered Tajweed feedback.
-The journey from 58% accuracy with limited manual data to **100% accuracy** with a focused, end-to-end pipeline demonstrates the power of modern speech tools like forced alignment combined with thoughtful data curation.
+The journey from 58% accuracy with limited manual data to **100% accuracy on a specialized internal set** proves the effectiveness of the forced alignment and hard negative mining pipeline.

+However, the **57.14% accuracy on an external test set** serves as a crucial benchmark, demonstrating that while the *method* for data curation is sound, the current model has not yet generalized.
+This work lays a strong and promising foundation, with a clear path forward focused on dataset expansion and diversification.

 This is more than a technical challenge—it's a mission to revive the beauty and precision of Quranic recitation through the responsible use of AI.